Amid slowdown, China to push ahead with reforms

 The banking regulator is also studying the possibility of letting banks issue preferred shares, he added.

 Guo Shuqing, the top securities regulator, criticized Chinese and European companies for overdependence on bank finance.
-He credited the role that direct financing - including bond and equity issuances - played in supporting companies in the United States and the UK throughout the downturn.
+He credited the role direct financing - including bond and equity issuances - played in supporting companies in the U.S. and the UK throughout the downturn.

 Guo has been working to upgrade China's equity and bond markets but so far the stock markets have not responded positively to the winds of regulatory change.
 The benchmark Shanghai Composite Index .SSEC is virtually flat for 2012, after falling for two consecutive years.